flaviovs/pluca/README.md

 *pluca* is a plugable cache architecture for Python 3 applications.
-The package provides an unified interface to several cache adapters, which allows an application to switch cache back-ends on an as-needed basis with minimal changes.
+The package provides an unified interface to several cache implementations, which allows an application to switch cache back-ends on an as-needed basis with minimal changes.

 Features
 --------